opendatamonitor/ckanext-harvestodm/README.md

 - check whether a returned JSON document is valid (and try to validate if not)
 - add some extra metadata (language, country, catalogue_url, platfrom, metadata_created, metadata_modified)
 - check whether a metadata record is already present in the MongoDB database, and accordingly create or update
-- collect some statistics (number of metadata records collected) for debugging and monitoring purposes
+- calculated statistics, e.g. number of metadata records collected, for debugging and monitoring purposes

 ## Licence